 The Actions Menu is available at the bottom of the Team page and provides options to Edit Email Address, Share Team, Duplicate Team, Order Voicing (All Players) and Order Voicing (Some Players).

-The Order Voicing options allow ordering the voice of professional baseball announcers Casey Motter (Braves), Andrew Belleson (Cubs), or Michael Araujo (Angels).
+The Order Voicing options allow ordering the voice of professional baseball announcers Casey Motter (Braves), Andrew Belleson (Cubs), Michael Araujo (Angels), Marysol Castro (Mets) or Greg Kalil (Rays).
 The cost is $2.99 per player and the voiced team will be returned to you within 24 hours and often within an hour.

 The Share Team options makes it easy to share team details including team name, player names and number and player voicing.
 Music is also shared if the music is a BallparkDJ clip.